 There are various routes to reach the summit that is 432m above sea level.
 If you would like to take your car, there is a small parking area at the bottom of the main path.

-Inverarish is the main township on Raasay, packed with inviting forest trails, fascinating history, and gorgeous views.
+Inverarish is the main township on the Isle of Raasay, packed with inviting forest trails, fascinating history, and gorgeous views.

 You can visit the Raasay Community Stores (& Post Office) for souvenirs and snacks aplenty, the Raasay Gallery, Raasay Studio, or indeed the ruins of an Iron Age broch, or the impressive remains of Raasay’s iron ore industry.